floss1138/dbDotCad/README.md

 7. Create a start up script (defined in $startup) startup.sh
 8. Note that this installation of mongodb will not run at boot time unless startup.sh is excuted, the script will suggest adding this to crontab as an @reboot line

+### dbDotCad Part1

+write a ddc_upload.pl script to do the following:

+1. Read and verify parameters from a conf file.
+Include path to attribute file, growing file check delay, enforce title, document count limit, error/status log names, database name.
+2. Scan watch folder (the SAMBA share) and check attribute file is present not growing.
+3. Process file creating unique id from handle and title.
+4. Parse attribute file to create a js file.
+5. Bulk import to MongoDB.
+6. Optinally delete original files on success.
+7. Wirte status and log files

 ### NAMING CONVENTION FOR DRAWINGS
 Based on some real world naming, ddc will adopt the following document naming convention for the CAD drawings.